NatronGitHub/natron-python-scripting/Python_INIT/setProjectSettings/README.md

 ### USAGE

-* Copy code in the init.py file.
+* Add 'setProjectSettings.py' code to the init.py file.